denizakdemir/evosolve/README.md

 ## Acknowledgments

-This package is a Python implementation of the TrainSel R package.
+EvoSolve is a Python implementation derived from the concepts of the TrainSel R package.
 The original R package was written by Deniz Akdemir, Julio Isidro Sanchez, Simon Rio and Javier Fernandez-Gonzalez.
-The TrainSelPy package was developed by Deniz Akdemir.
+This Python evolution was developed by Deniz Akdemir.